 What should I do if I lose my travel documents while visiting another country?

 If you lose your travel documents, report to the nearest police station as soon as possible.
 With the Police's help you should be able to access temporary travel documents from your country's diplomatic mission.

 I want to learn more about the culture(s) and people.
 What activities can you recommend?

 There is a myriad actvities/events to avail yourself of while in East Africa.
 From the arts to sport to music and cultural festivals, the options are unlimited.

 I am a citizen of Tanzania living in the United Kingdom, I have UK right of abode in my United Republic of Tanzania passport, do I need a visa to visit Kenya, Rwanda, Burundi or Uganda? - Carlos Montana

-A citizen of any of the East African Community Partner States (Burundi, Kenya, Rwanda, Tanzania and Uganda) does not require a visa to travel to or through East Africa.
+A citizen of any of the East African Community Partner States (Burundi, Kenya, Rwanda, South Sudan, Tanzania and Uganda) does not require a visa to travel to or through East Africa.
 Also note that East African citizens pay the same rates as locals in a given EAC country to access any tourist or accommodation facilities.